-- Annual Orchestra Premieres concert of student compositions
+- UNCSA Symphony Orchestra performs a concert of student compositions annually.

-- Recording sessions with guest ensembles.
-Recent ensembles include eighth blackbird (whose residency is featured in the video above), Daedalus String Quartet, ICE, Prism Saxophone Quartet, yMusic, Cassatt String Quartet
+- Annual recording sessions with guest ensembles.
+Recent ensembles include eighth blackbird, Sandbox Percussion, Prism Saxophone Quartet, yMusic and Borromeo String Quartet.

 Master of Music

 This is a great time to be a composer.
 More and more performing musicians are including new works on their programs, and the standard of playing has improved dramatically over the last few decades.
 New innovations in technology are extending our understanding and capabilities in composition.
 Composers are collaborating with dancers, actors, filmmakers and designers to create innovative artistic events.
 The range of viable styles of new music has never been broader, from the most intimate songs to the most complex multimedia productions.

 Where do you fit in?
 At UNCSA, as a graduate music composition degree student, you are engaged in answering this question on a daily basis – honing your craft, expanding your horizons, engaging in constant creative inquiry – under the guidance of established, experienced mentors.
 Our Composition Seminars are lively opportunities for you to gather, sometimes with special guests, to discuss some of the most important issues facing all of us.
 With professional training schools in dance, design, drama and filmmaking, in addition to music, UNCSA provides a special environment for collaboration and artistic exploration.

 In addition to the wide range of artistic possibilities, our graduate curriculum provides specially designed courses to enhance your career perspectives in a contemporary, market-sensitive approach to educating musicians.